ryanburda/nvim-tmux-navigator/README.md

 This plugin implements an intuitive split resizing experience that differs from stock Neovim and tmux behavior.
 The default resizing keys are:
-- `<A-h>` grow left
+- `<A-h>` resize left
-- `<A-j>` grow down
+- `<A-j>` resize down
-- `<A-k>` grow up
+- `<A-k>` resize up
-- `<A-l>` grow right
+- `<A-l>` resize right

 ### How It Works

-The resize implementation **prioritizes making splits bigger**.
+The resize implementation **prioritizes making splits bigger by expanding in a direction**.
 Think of it as standing inside your current pane and pushing the border in the specified direction outward to expand the current split.
 A split will attempt to grow in the specified direction unless it is up against the outermost terminal window, in which case it will shrink from the opposite direction.

 When you resize:
 1. **First priority**: The current split tries to grow by taking space from a neighbor in the direction you specify
-2. **Fallback**: If you hit the edge of the container (terminal window), the split will shrink from the opposite direction instead
+2. **Fallback**: If direction specified is already touching the edge of the container (terminal window), the split will shrink from the opposite direction instead
 3. **Smart boundaries**: A Neovim split will never resize a tmux pane if there's another Neovim split it can take space from.
 ### Example